ECNUICALK/MedBench/README.md

 ![results](img/results_on_departments.png)

 ## Continuous Improvement
-The evaluation of Chinese medical large language models (LLMs) aims to present model performance in a fair and objective manner, providing accurate guidance for model optimization.
-We hope to establish a fair, equitable, transparent, and systematic evaluation system to promote the advancement of research and application of LLMs.
+We hope to establish a fair, transparent, and systematic evaluation system to promote the research and development of Chinese medical large language models (LLMs).
+However, currently, the evaluation of LLMs remains a challenging research topic, making it difficult to objectively and fairly assess each model.
+We welcome the active participation of model development teams in the evaluation process and their feedback to contribute to the improvement of MedBench.

-Evaluation for LLMs is still a challenging task that requires continuous improvement.
-We will continuously optimize MedBench.
-However, it's important to note that the rankings on the leaderboard do not strictly reflect the model's capabilities.
-How to scientifically, rigorously, and objectively evaluate the capabilities of LLMs remains a topic worthy of research.

-Here, we hope that:

-Model development teams can actively participate in the evaluation, objectively assess and optimize model performance.
-Provide feedback and engage in discussions regarding the evaluation methods to collectively improve MedBench.
-Foster the development of Chinese medical LLMs and the medical field as a whole.